kairos-io/kairos/docs/content/after_install/upgrades.md

 c3os images are released on [quay.io](https://quay.io/repository/c3os/c3os).

-[See also the general cOS documentation](https://rancher-sandbox.github.io/cos-toolkit-docs/docs/getting-started/upgrading/#upgrade-to-a-specific-container-image) which applies for `c3os` as well.
+[See also the general Elemental-toolkit documentation](https://rancher.github.io/elemental-toolkit/docs/getting-started/upgrading/#upgrade-to-a-specific-container-image) which applies for `c3os` as well.